gorhom/react-native-bottom-sheet/website/docs/props.md

 | --------------------- | -------- |
 | Array<number\|string> | YES      |

-` ⚠️ String values should be a percentage`.
+>⚠️ String values should be a percentage.

 #### examples